grindsa/dkb-robo/README.md

 The introduction of a 2nd factor does limit the usage of dkb-robo for automation purposes.
 DKB is unfortunately ~~not willing/ not able~~ not allowed to open their PSD2-API for non-Fintechs.
 I discussed this with them for weeks at some point they stopped responding to my emails so I gave up.

 DKB introduced a new web-frontend in July 2023 which is using a REST-API as backend.
-The migration to the new REST endpoints started with v0.22, will take a certain amount of time and gets spread across different releases.
-We are trying to keep backwards compatibility as much as we can.
-However, there are certain breaking changes you need to be aware when upgrading from a release prior to v0.22.
-[Migration status and a list of breaking changes](https://github.com/grindsa/dkb-robo/issues/42) can be found in the [issue section](https://github.com/grindsa/dkb-robo/issues) of this repo.
+The migration to the new REST endpoints started with v0.22 and has been completed with v0.27.

 ## Getting Started